ycpcs/cs496-spring2014/assign/assign02.md

 Hints
 -----

+In order to test your mobile client, you can run the provided web service implementation by running the **Main** class in the **CS496\_Assign02\_WebService** project as a Java application.

-For the URI's, you can access the server running on **localhost** through the Android emulator via the IP address 10.0.2.2 and port 8081.
+For the URI's, you can access the web service running on **localhost** through the Android emulator via the IP address 10.0.2.2 and port 8081.

 Use separate controller objects for each of the REST requests (similar to server side) that are called from the corresponding button click callbacks.
 In each class, have a method which instantiates an appropriate **HttpGet**, **HttpPut**, **HttpPost**, or **HttpDelete** object.